dipanshukaushal/custom-armor/README.md

-# Custom Armor for Aternos Players
+# Custom Armor for Aternos Players [ IN-PROGRESS ]

 🎮 This repository includes custom armor models and data packs that can be used by Aternos players without needing to upload server-side mods/plugins or resource pack.